South Pass City, Wyoming

 South Pass City is an unincorporated community in Fremont County, Wyoming, United States.
 It is located 2 mi south of the intersection of highways 28 and 131.
-A former station on the Oregon Trail, it became a ghost town after later gold mines were closed.
+A former mining town near the Oregon Trail, it became a ghost town after later gold mines were closed.
 The entire community is listed on the National Register of Historic Places.
 The closest town is Atlantic City.

 History

 South Pass City developed rapidly as a stage and telegraph station on the Oregon Trail during the 1850s.
 The site of the first settlement in the area was about 9 mi south of present-day South Pass City, at what is today known as Burnt Ranch.
 Burnt Ranch was located where the Emigrant Trails crossed the Sweetwater River for the last time and ascended toward the South Pass.

 In August 1861, 25-year-old Samuel Clemens (later Mark Twain) passed through South Pass City via stagecoach with his brother Orion, newly appointed as Secretary of Nevada Territory.
 Mark Twain later wrote about the experience in Roughing It, first published in 1872: "... we hove in sight of South Pass City.
 The hotelkeeper, the postmaster, the blacksmith, the mayor, the constable, the city marshal and the principal citizen and property holder, all came out and greeted us cheerily, and we gave him good day.
 He gave us a little Indian news, and a little Rocky Mountain news, and we gave him some Plains information in return.
 He then retired to his lonely grandeur and we climbed on up among the bristling peaks and the ragged clouds.
 South Pass City consisted of four log cabins, one of which was unfinished, and the gentleman with all those offices and titles was the chiefest of the ten citizens of the place.
 Think of hotelkeeper, postmaster, blacksmith, mayor, constable, city marshal and principal citizen all condensed into one person and crammed into one skin.
 [Fellow passenger] Bemis said he was 'a perfect Allen's revolver of dignities.'
 [The Allen was a small revolver notorious for sometimes firing all six chambers at once, according to Mark Twain.]
 And he said that if he were to die as postmaster, or as blacksmith, or as postmaster and blacksmith both, the people might stand it; but if he were to die all over, it would be a frightful loss to the community."